graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-07/papers/2024-08-01-scaling-exponents.md

 <img src="{{ page.image_dir | append: 'figureE1-adam-noalign-transfer.png' | relative_url }}" alt="Learning rate transfer over width for Adam for each of the four parametrisations when assuming no alignment, showing poor transfer - the base LR should be reduced for large model sizes.">

-However, their results when introducing parameter scaling (Appendix L), where the update is multiplied by the parameter magnitude, show a more mixed picture.
+However, their results when introducing parameter scaling (Appendix L), where the update is multiplied by the parameter magnitude, show a mixed picture.
 In this case, reasonable transfer is achieved with either full alignment or no alignment scaling.

 The experiments treat parametrisations separately, even though the theory has shown an equivalence in two classes.
 Since the authors identified that the Adam epsilon parameter is important (while it doesn't factor into the scaling assumptions), they tried various schemes for fixing it, including a novel scheme where $m/\sqrt{v + \epsilon}$ is replaced with `atan2(m, sqrt(v))`.
 All schemes worked, fixing the visible scaling regression for NTK and MFP.
 They also made the results for two classes of (STP, NTK) and (muP, MFP) line up, which is very satisfying: